python/peps/pep-0503.txt

 Below the root URL is another URL for each individual project contained within a repository.
 The format of this URL is ``/<project>/`` where the ``<project>`` is replaced by the normalized name for that project, so a project named "HolyGrail" would have an URL like ``/holygrail/``.
-This URL must response with a valid HTML5 page with a single anchor element per file for the project.
+This URL must respond with a valid HTML5 page with a single anchor element per file for the project.
 The text of the anchor tag **MUST** be the filename of the file and the href attribute **MUST** be an URL that links to the location of the file for